Una vista de Toulouse con el rio en primer plano y con la cupula de catedral en el horizonte.

 Le Capitole, political and architectural heart of what to see in Toulouse

-While the Place du Capitole is the heart of Toulouse’s public life, the Capitole building itself—home to the city hall—is equally worth a visit.
-With its grand neoclassical façade, elegant arcades, and historic halls, this is one of the most iconic buildings in the Pink City.
+While Place du Capitole is the heart of public life in Toulouse, the Capitole building, which houses the City Hall, also deserves a visit in its own right.
+With its grand neoclassical façade, elegant arcades, and historic halls, it’s one of the most photographed landmarks in the Pink City.

 Originally built in the 12th century, the Capitole has been rebuilt and expanded over time, blending neoclassical façades, 19th-century interiors, and political history with artistic flair.